 How does Camp compare to other LGBTQ+ vacations?

-Many of us have limited resources when it comes to vacation, so we know that $1825 for a week at ‘Camp’ Camp may come with a bit of sticker shock.
-But when you break down that amount and consider all that is included for just $261 per day, Camp is actually an awesome value for your vacation dollar!
+Many of us have limited resources when it comes to vacation, so we know that $1975 for a week at ‘Camp’ Camp may come with a bit of sticker shock.
+Our fees are actually comparable with the cost of a week at most kids’ summer camps, but when you break down that amount and consider all that is included for less than $285 per day, Camp is actually an awesome value for your vacation dollar.
+(And that’s even before you consider our reduced-fee Staff program!)

-Most other adult summer camps — LGBTQ or otherwise — are comparably priced when broken down per day, but the vast majority of them only offer 2-3 day sessions versus our immersive week-long experience.
+Other adult summer camps — LGBTQ+ or otherwise — are comparably priced when broken down per day, but the vast majority of them only offer 2-3 day sessions versus our immersive week-long experience.
 And spending the same on a gay or lesbian cruise might only cover a mid-priced or low-end cabin to “domestic” destinations like Alaska or the Caribbean.
-Add in any off-ship excursions that usually incur additional fees, and your cruise now costs you $2500 or more.
+Add in any off-ship excursions that usually incur additional fees, and your cruise now costs you $3000 or more.

-Vacation for a week in a traditional LGBTQ destination like Provincetown, and your lodging alone will cost you at least $1000.
-Add in meals — even if you “eat cheap” and only spend $50 per day — and you’re already at $1350 for the week, and you haven’t even done anything yet.
-Add in a kayak trip at $45, a week’s worth of yoga classes at $20 each, some art classes at $650 (plus materials), and a couple of pottery lessons for $220, and your vacation is already costing you over $2400!
+When you vacation for a week in a traditional LGBTQ destination like Provincetown, your lodging alone will cost you at least $1500.
+Add in meals — even if you “eat cheap” and only spend $50 per day — and you’re already at $1850 for the week, and you haven’t even done anything yet.
+Add in a kayak trip at $45, a week’s worth of yoga classes at $20 each, some art classes at $650 (plus materials), and a couple of pottery lessons for $220, and your vacation is already costing you nearly $3000!
 And that’s before the costs of any evening entertainment.

-At ‘Camp’ Camp, you can start your day with a yoga class, then go kayaking, take an art class and a pottery class — and that’s just one day!
+At ‘Camp’ Camp, you can start your day with a yoga class, then go kayaking, take an art class and a pottery class — and that’s just one day.
 We also throw in three fresh, delicious restaurant-quality meals that day plus a fun evening social event that night.
-And you’ve still got 4 or 5 more days like this ahead of you.
+And you still have five more days like this ahead of you.

 How much extra money will I need?